-A novel method of preventing secondary infections, by inhibition of membrane type I matrix-metalloproteinase-1 (MT1-MMP), which reduces degradation of the extra-cellular matrix.
+A novel method of preventing secondary infections, by inhibition of membrane type I matrix-metalloproteinase-1, which reduces degradation of the extra cellular matrix.

-· Limiting tissue damage for the prevention and treatment of secondary infections.
+- Limiting tissue damage for the prevention and treatment of influenza and potentially COVID19.

-The research team of Prof. Irit Sagi has shown a novel mechanism of treating and preventing secondary infections by inhibition of MT1-MMP using an anti-MT1-MMP antibody.
+The research team of Prof. Irit Sagi have shown a novel mechanism of treating and preventing secondary infections by inhibition of MT1-MMP.
 The team used mice as an infection model.
 They performed in vitro experiments on extracted mice lungs to characterize MT1-MMP’s role in the infection pathology.
-They also calculated survival rates following both primary and secondary infections of mice, with and without inhibition of MT1-MMP.
-Which showed that the inclusion of the anti-MT1-MMP antibody improved overall survival rates in the infected mice.
+They also calculated survival rates following both primary and secondary infections of mice, with and without inhibition of MT1-MMP